OpenSSL OCSP(1openssl) NNNNAAAAMMMMEEEE

 -nnnnoooovvvveeeerrrriiiiffffyyyy

 ignore certificates contained in the OCSP response when searching for the signers certificate.
-With this option the signers certificate must be specified with either
+With this option the signers certificate must be specified with eitherthe ---vvveeeerrrriiiiffffyyyy_ooootttthhhheeeerrrr or ---VVVAAAAffffiiiilllleeee options.

 -nnnnoooo_ssssiiiiggggnnnnaaaattttuuuurrrreeee_vvvveeeerrrriiiiffffyyyy

-25/Feb/2008 Last change: 0.9.8o 3 OpenSSL OCSP(1openssl) fall between these two values, but the interval between the two times may be only a few seconds.
+these options specify the range of times, in seconds, which will be tolerated in an OCSP response.
+Each certificate status response includes a nnnnoooottttBBBBeeeeffffoooorrrreeee time and an optional nnnnoooottttAAAAfffftttteeeerrrr time.
+The current time should25/Feb/2008 Last change: 0.9.8o 3 OpenSSL OCSP(1openssl) fall between these two values, but the interval between the two times may be only a few seconds.
 In practice the OCSP responder and clients clocks may not be precisely synchronised and so such a check may fail.
 To avoid this

 the ---vvvaaaalllliiiiddddiiiittttyyyy_ppppeeeerrrriiiioooodddd option can be used to specify an

 acceptable error range in seconds, the default value is 5 minutes.
 If the nnnnoooottttAAAAfffftttteeeerrrr time is omitted from a response then this means that new status information is immediately available.
 In this case the age of the nnnnoooottttBBBBeeeeffffoooorrrreeee field is checked to see it is not older than aaaaggggeeee seconds old.
 By default this additional check is not performed.
-OOOOCCCCSSSSPPPP SSSSEEEERRRRVVVVEEEERRRR OOOOPPPPTTTTIIIIOOOONNNNSSSS
+OOOOCCCCSSSSPPPP SSSSEEEERRRRVVVVEEEERRRR OOOOPPPPTTTTIIIIOOOONNNNSSSS-iiiinnnnddddeeeexxxx iiiinnnnddddeeeexxxxffffiiiilllleeee

 iiiinnnnddddeeeexxxxffffiiiilllleeee is a text index file in ccccaaaa format containing certificate revocation information.
 If the iiiinnnnddddeeeexxxx option is specified the ooooccccsssspppp utility is in responder mode, otherwise it is in client mode.
 The request(s) the responder processes can be either specified on the command line (using iiiissssssssuuuueeeerrrr and sssseeeerrrriiiiaaaallll options), supplied in a file (using the rrrreeeessssppppiiiinnnn option) or via external OCSP clients (if ppppoooorrrrtttt or uuuurrrrllll is specified).
-If the iiiinnnnddddeeeexxxx option is present then the CCCCAAAA and rrrrssssiiiiggggnnnneeeerrrr options must also be present.
+If the iiiinnnnddddeeeexxxx option is present then the CCCCAAAA and rrrrssssiiiiggggnnnneeeerrrr options must also be present.-CCCCAAAA ffffiiiilllleeee

-The certificate to sign OCSP responses with.
+The certificate to sign OCSP responses with.-rrrrooootttthhhheeeerrrr ffffiiiilllleeee

-The private key to sign OCSP responses with: if not present the file specified in the rrrrssssiiiiggggnnnneeeerrrr option is used.
+The private key to sign OCSP responses with: if not present the file specified in the rrrrssssiiiiggggnnnneeeerrrr option is used.25/Feb/2008 Last change: 0.9.8o 4 OpenSSL OCSP(1openssl)

 -ppppoooorrrrtttt ppppoooorrrrttttnnnnuuuummmm

 Number of minutes or days when fresh revocation information is available: used in the nnnneeeexxxxttttUUUUppppddddaaaatttteeee field.
 If neither option is present then the nnnneeeexxxxttttUUUUppppddddaaaatttteeee field is omitted meaning fresh revocation information is immediately available.
 OOOOCCCCSSSSPPPP RRRReeeessssppppoooonnnnsssseeee vvvveeeerrrriiiiffffiiiiccccaaaattttiiiioooonnnn....
 OCSP Response follows the rules specified in RFC2560.
 Initially the OCSP responder certificate is located and the signature on the OCSP request checked using the responder certificate's public key.
 Then a normal certificate verify is performed on the OCSP responder certificate building up a certificate chain in the process.
 The locations of the trusted certificates used to build the chain can be specified by the CCCCAAAAffffiiiilllleeee and CCCCAAAAppppaaaatttthhhh options or they will be looked for in the standard OpenSSL certificates directory.
 If the initial verify fails then the OCSP verify process halts with an error.
 Otherwise the issuing CA certificate in the request is compared to the OCSP responder certificate: if there is a match then the OCSP verify succeeds.
 Otherwise the OCSP responder certificate's CA is checked against the issuing CA certificate in the request.
 If there is a match and the OCSPSigning extended key usage is present in the OCSP responder certificate then the OCSP verify succeeds.
 Otherwise the root CA of the OCSP responders CA is checked to see if it is trusted for OCSP signing.
 If it is the OCSP verify succeeds.
 If none of these checks is successful then the OCSP verify fails.
-What this effectively means if that if the OCSP responder certificate is authorised directly by the CA it is issuing revocation information about (and it is correctly
+What this effectively means if that if the OCSP responder certificate is authorised directly by the CA it is issuing revocation information about (and it is correctly25/Feb/2008 Last change: 0.9.8o 5 OpenSSL OCSP(1openssl) configured) then verification will succeed.
+If the OCSP responder is a "global responder" which can give details about multiple CAs and has its own separate certificate chain then its root CA can be trusted for OCSP signing.
+For example:

 openssl x509 -in ocspCA.pem -addtrust OCSPSigning -out trustedCA.pem

-Alternatively the responder certificate itself can be
+Alternatively the responder certificate itself can beexplicitly trusted with the ---VVVAAAAffffiiiilllleeee option.

-NNNNOOOOTTTTEEEESSSS As noted, most of the verify options are for testing or
+NNNNOOOOTTTTEEEESSSS As noted, most of the verify options are for testing ordebugging purposes.
+Normally only the ---CCCAAAAppppaaaatttthhhh, ---CCCAAAAffffiiiilllleeee and

 (if the responder is a 'global VA') ---VVVAAAAffffiiiilllleeee options need to

 be used.
 The OCSP server is only useful for test and demonstration purposes: it is not really usable as a full OCSP responder.
 It contains only a very simple HTTP request handling and can only handle the POST form of OCSP queries.
 It also handles requests serially meaning it cannot respond to new requests until it has processed the current one.
 The text index file format of revocation is also inefficient for large quantities of revocation data.
 It is possible to run the ooooccccsssspppp application in responder mode via a CGI script using the rrrreeeessssppppiiiinnnn and rrrreeeessssppppoooouuuutttt options.
-EEEEXXXXAAAAMMMMPPPPLLLLEEEESSSS Create an OCSP request and write it to a file:
+EEEEXXXXAAAAMMMMPPPPLLLLEEEESSSS Create an OCSP request and write it to a file:openssl ocsp -issuer issuer.pem -cert c1.pem -cert c2.pem -reqout req.der

-Send a query to an OCSP responder with URL
+Send a query to an OCSP responder with URLhttp://ocsp.myhost.com/ save the response to a file and

-openssl ocsp -issuer issuer.pem -cert c1.pem -cert c2.pem \
+print it out in text formopenssl ocsp -issuer issuer.pem -cert c1.pem -cert c2.pem \

 -url http://ocsp.myhost.com/ -resp_text -respout resp.der

-Read in an OCSP response and print out text form:
+Read in an OCSP response and print out text form:openssl ocsp -respin resp.der -text

 -text -out log.txt